A Street Car Named Desire!*

 Ten years ago my parents strongly recommended me to neither pursue the study of law nor adopt the legal profession and urged me to continue with chartered accountancy.
 They told me there was nothing left in the legal profession for a young lawyer except for frustration, extreme struggle and last but not the least, perseverance.
 I did not listen to them as I was too obsessed with my ideals – those which are usually envisioned and pursued by law students in their years at law school – and in those years I too was inspired by the movement for the independence of judiciary that had started in 2007.

 I completed my accounting and finance qualification in 2008 and took admission in Law.
-I started practising law in 2011 and have been doing so till date.
+I started practising law in 2011 and have been doing so to date.
 I have now come to realize that my parents may have been right.
 There is not much in this profession for a young lawyer whose family may not have a privileged background in law.
 My parents were right in saying that pursuing the legal profession was very difficult indeed, but I chose not to follow their advice (even though my father is a lawyer himself).
 Instead, I decided to fulfil my desire, for which I am now facing the consequences.
 Every young lawyer, entering this profession has the same story – like me they have also taken the ‘street car named Desire’.

 The environment prevailing in this profession in Pakistan is where judges do not listen to you unless you are the son or daughter of a recognized lawyer or judge.
 You do get relief, but mostly if you belong to a recognized law firm.
 Otherwise, at present, the honourable judges tend not to put themselves in any trouble by giving bold decisions.